Buyer’s Guide To Stainless Steel Pans

 Chefs also value pans that can handle the rigours of a busy kitchen, including various heat sources like gas, electric, and induction.
 They look for features such as flared rims for easy pouring and riveted handles that are secure and don't conduct heat.

-What is stainless steel pan good for?
+What is a stainless steel pan good for?

 • They can handle very high heat